 Benjamin Moore Anchor Gray: a more subdued approach to navy blue

-There’s NO paint colour more classic than navy blue.
+There’s NO paint color more classic than navy blue.
 But not ALL navy blues are created equal, and sometimes, you need to do a little research before you slap your favourite blue hue on your walls.

 This is why we’re taking an up close and personal look at Benjamin Moore Anchor Gray; one of my fave blues when I’m looking for something a BIT less typical.

-As with ANY paint colour, it’s all about perception.
+As with ANY paint color, it’s all about perception.
 If you ask ME, I see Anchor Gray as a darker navy blue with a SOLID dose of gray in it (and I’m always right, sooooo).
 However, talk to my hubs, and he’ll say that it’s gray with some blue in it (insert marriage counselling session HERE).

-Ahhhhh, the glory of paint colours.
+Ahhhhh, the glory of paint colors.

-If you have a north-facing room, because Anchor Gray has a bit more colour than a typical gray, it will have more personality (whereas some grays can fall a bit flat).
+If you have a north-facing room, because Anchor Gray has a bit more color than a typical gray, it will have more personality (whereas some grays can fall a bit flat).
 HOWEVER, it’s not so blue that it’s punchy or overwhelming, regardless of your exposure.